gregscullard/Hedera-Smart-Contracts/nft-escrow/README.md

 will create accounts for Bob and Alice (initially with 100 hbar), deploy the contract and create an NFT with 10 tokens (Alice is the treasury for the NFT)

-_note: this will update the `../.env` file with the resulting accountIds and keys, contractId and tokenId_

-_ to fully reset the environment, delete the entries starting with `ESCROW_` from the `../.env` file.
+_note: this will create a `../.scriptenv` file with the resulting accountIds and keys, contractId and tokenId.
+To fully reset the environment, delete the file._

 ## List